06benste/FoxEss-PVOutput/README.md

     *   Click the three dots in the top right corner and select "Custom repositories."
     *   In the "Repository" field, paste the URL of this GitHub repository.
     *   Select "Integration" as the category and click "Add."
-2.  **Install the Integration:**
+2.  **Download the Integration:**
     *   The "PVOutput FoxESS" integration will now appear in your HACS integrations list.
-    *   Click "Install" and follow the prompts.
+    *   Click "Download" and follow the prompts.
 3.  **Restart Home Assistant:**
-    *   After installation, you must restart Home Assistant for the integration to be loaded.
+    *   After downloading, you must restart Home Assistant for the integration to be loaded.

 ## Configuration